 6.8 If a full team cannot be fielded on the day a team with a minimum three players can be fielded.
 Players in that team must fill positions 1 to 3/4.
 The opposing team will receive a walkover in the remaining matches, i.e. the empty position(s) must be the last match(es).

 6.9 Any Club not able to field a team under 6.8 above will automatically be withdrawn from the league.
 Matches already played by the withdrawing team will be nullified and any points won already by opposing teams will be disregarded.
-Clubs that withdraw from an Inter-Club competition two years in succession will not be allowed to enter the following year.
+Clubs that withdraw from an Inter-Club competition could, at the Committee's discretion, be excluded from the competition in the year following their withdrawal.

 6.10 Individual league matches will be 18 holes match play, starting from the 1st tee of the designated course.
 Matches not concluded by the 18th hole will be designated as drawn.
 In quarterfinals, semi-finals and finals matches will be played to conclusion unless an overall match result has already been achieved.